 Lenses can get expensive, but in this case, you often get what you pay for.
 I started out with a kit lens, as most of us do.
 It was fun and allowed me to experiment, see what I enjoyed photographing.
 But as I got more serious about photography I quickly started running into its limitations, so I started craving new glass.
 Below are some of the lenses I have owned, rented, or borrowed from friends.

 Choosing a lens can be very difficult because so much depends on what you enjoy shooting, your budget, how much weight you can comfortably hold, and size constraints.
 There is no perfect lens for all situations.
 Some lenses, called super-zooms, have a great range of focal lengths, such as 18mm all the way to 300mm or even 500mm or 600mm.
-This range gives lots of versatility, but they will generally not be as high a quality as a lens with a smaller range.
+This range gives lots of versatility, but they will generally not be as high quality as a lens with a smaller range.
 Some lenses are very specialized, such as the super telephoto lenses.
 The 500mm f/4 and 600mm f/4 are beautiful lenses that can help capture amazing images, but they are very large, very heavy, and VERY expensive.

 Though I do recommend purchasing the best lens you can afford, I also think it’s better to have a lens than to not have one.
 So start by trying to determine what you want a lens for, what you enjoy shooting, what the limitations are of your current gear.
 Then determine your budget.
 Then look through the lenses that fit those needs.
 Look at the weight of each lens.
 Is it too heavy for you?
 Look at the cost.
 Too expensive?
 Look at the features.
 A constant maximum aperture (f/4) is usually better than a variable maximum aperture (f/3.5-5.6).
 Does it have vibration reduction and do you care about that?
 And look for reviews and opinions from folks who seem to have similar interests.

 My first lens was an older version of this model.
 I think it’s a great lens if you’re just starting out and don’t necessarily know exactly what you want to shoot.
 It gives you a wide range to experiment with.
 Granted, large zoom ranges like this do come with compromises in lens quality and build quality.
 But if you’re looking for an inexpensive and light weight lens with a lot of range then this might be a good choice.
 The benefit to the large zoom range is that you don’t need to change lenses very often.
 The drawback is that the image quality might not be quite as good as lenses with smaller zoom ranges or prime lenses.
-There are now lenses with even larger zoom ranges, such as 18-300mm, but I have not tried these, so I can’t speak to them.
+There are now lenses with even larger zoom ranges, such as 18-300mm, but I have not tried these.
 Note, this lens is a DX lens, meaning it’s intended for crop-sensor cameras, not full frame cameras.

 50mm lenses on a full frame camera give a field of view very close to what our eyes see.
 On a crop-sensor camera, as I have, they are slightly into the telephoto range.
 They can be great teaching tools, as they are a prime lens, not a zoom.
 Shooting with a prime is a great way to learn about framing and perspective.
 You have to zoom with your feet.
 The 50mm lenses are usually also inexpensive, which is always nice.
 I have an older model of the f/1.4.
 There is also a less expensive f/1.8 model, and a more expensive f/1.2 model.
 The smaller the f-stop number the wider the aperture.
 Wide apertures let in more light, so you can shoot in darker conditions, and they allow you to create images with shallower depth of field.
 I don’t use this lens very often.
 I suspect I might find it useful if I shot more street photography, or as a portrait lens when photographing people.
 I have been tempted to experiment with food and product photography, and I think I might make use of this lens for those.